-The ACC will review and assess all animal use protocols, with particular emphasis on the CCAC's, Guidelines on: the Care and Use of Wildlife, Guide to the Care and Use of

-Experimental Animals, the Ethics of Animal Investigation and the Guidelines on: Animal Use Protocol Review as well as on all other relevant CCAC guidelines and policy statements.
-Where necessary, the ACC can require further supportive information from the investigator/instructor or meet with the investigator/instructor to ensure that all members of the ACC understand the procedures to be used on the animal.
-Protocols will be reviewed with regard to the ethical treatment of animals in all aspects of the procedures including housing, maintenance and techniques.
+The ACC will review, assess and approve all animal use protocols before any animal use activity begins.
+The ACC reviews and assesses AUPs using CCAC guidelines: Wildlife, Guide to the Care and Use of Experimental Animals, the Ethics of Animal Investigation and the Guidelines on: Animal Use Protocol Review as well as on all other relevant CCAC guidelines and policy statements.

+When necessary, the ACC can request further supportive information, clarification or additional details from the researcher/instructor.
+The ACC is open to having applicants attend an ACC meeting to help with understanding the procedures to be used on the animal.

+Protocols will be reviewed regarding the ethical treatment of animals in all aspects of the procedures that are proposed.
 Protocols submitted to the ACC should include sufficient information written in non-technical language, where possible, to describe and justify the experiments and methods to be used.
 Normally protocols deemed to be CCAC Category of Invasiveness "E" will not be considered for approval.